ralvarep/ONOS-SDN-IP/scenario_1/README.md

 This step takes about 20-30 min.
 It will download all the necessary packages of the demo scenario.

 **STEP 3: Create virtual scenario**
+Move to a specific scenario folder and execute:
 ~~~
 $ sudo vnx -f CORD-SDN-IP.xml -t
 ~~~